mauriziocescon/angularjs-app/readme.md

 3. More e2e tests written in Typescript

-4. Covert ServiceWorker to Typescript
+4. Convert serviceworker to Typescript